Landowner Resources

 Conservation Easement

 Conservation easements shelter farms, ranches, and wild lands from current and future development threats, preserving scenic vistas and rich agricultural resources across our region.
 Through this legal process, a land trust purchases most of the development rights, allowing landowners to generate capital on their investment while leaving a unique legacy of open space for their families and the North State.
-This process may take 2-5 years from initiation to the close of escrow, depending on the property and the availability of funding, and the landowner usually faces some up-front costs, as with any other real estate transaction.
 Refer to our Landowner Information Package for more details on what to expect.
 Complete a Prospective Project Application to initiate NCRLT’s review of your project specifics.

 Preservation Sale

 Some landowners are not in a position to continue working, managing, or residing on their land and have no plans to leave it to their heirs, but want to ensure its protection.
 In this case, it is sometimes possible for the landowner to make a fee title sale to a land trust, who will hold the land as a Preserve or sell it to another entity better positioned to manage it as a Preserve.
-This is a complex process, and raising funds for outright acquisition can take many years.
 In some cases, a landowner can assist a land trust to protect the property by offering the land at below market value, known as a “bargain sale.”
 This option may offer significant tax benefits to the landowner.

 Living Gifts + Estate Bequests